 Leasing commercial space

-You may be inclined to begin by taking out a lease for your premises.
-However, leases can be one of your largest expenses.
-Make sure that your lease will be suitable to your business needs, in case you wish to break your lease or expand your business.
-A lawyer can give you advice on any pitfalls or costs that may be incurred, before you sign on the dotted line.
+There are a number of things to consider before signing a commercial lease.
+Because a lease can be one of your largest expenses, you'll want to make sure that it covers relevant terms, and that it is suitable to your business needs.
+For example, you'll want to know what is required of you if you ever wish to break your lease or expand your business.
+A lawyer can give you advice on potential pitfalls or costs that may be incurred, before you sign on the dotted line.

 Drawing up contracts and agreements